(The last chapter of Akayama DanJay.)

 “Nah.”
 Lucille relaxed in her chair and pushed buttons with her feet.
 The Galaxy Zephyr crossed its four legs and rest its four hands on its four knees.
 “You heard Professor Bird-Thing.
 This is the end.”

 “You’re people again.
 Get in.”
 Akayama separated Uzumaki’s constituent consciousnesses into their new old bodies.
 “ZAB, thank you.
 Your work is done.”
-ZAB’s AI retreated to its robot, and Akayama’s mind was alone in the Galaxy Zephyr’s pitch-black Armor.
-She combined the Zephyr-robots into a tiny little speck just a kilometer tall and expelled it from her volume.
-Then she retracted the forty-limbed skeletal necklace, the sixteen golden wings, the nine white tails, the four black arms and legs, and both black horns, then morphed her mass into an enrobed blue bird larger than reality.
+ZAB’s artificial intelligence retreated to Lucille’s robot, and Akayama’s mind was alone in the Galaxy Zephyr’s pitch-black Armor.
+She gathered the tiny Zephyr-robots within her and conjoined them into a humanoid speck just a kilometer tall.
+She expelled it from her volume.
+Then she retracted the forty-limbed skeletal collar, the sixteen golden wings, the nine white tails, the four black arms and legs, and both black horns, and morphed her mass into an enrobed blue bird larger than reality.
 She unfurled both wings to show quintillions of eye-spots which signaled a final message to the Hurricane’s scattered humanoid particulates.
 “I’m sorry,” she signaled.
 “I wouldn’t wish this on anyone.
 But did you really think this could end any other way?”

 The Hurricane’s particles signaled back.
 “What did you do to me?”

 “Space-time is expanding,” signaled Akayama.
 “Soon it will expand so quickly that nothing will ever travel faster than the speed of light in a vacuum.
-You’ll drift farther and farther away, faster and faster, until after billions of years, your images will be Doppler-shifted beyond ultra-violet and there’s no trace of your existence.
+You’ll drift farther and farther away, faster and faster, until billions of years from now your images will be Doppler-shifted beyond ultra-violet and there’s no trace of your existence.
 By then, maybe even our memory of you will fade.”

 “We’ll recombine,” signaled the Hurricane’s particles.
 “We’ll join together once more, and then—“